Schedule your free consultation

 Proof of Income

-Keep a file of important documents on hand in case your lender needs to see them.
+Keep a file of important documents including tax returns and business registration in case your lender needs them.
 Make copies, if necessary.

-While the journey to home ownership can be tough at times, it’s certainly not impossible.
-Call around and speak with a mortgage specialist.
-They’ll tell you everything you need to do to prepare.
-The more you prepare yourself ahead of time the more desirable you’ll be in the eyes of the lender.
+While the journey to home ownership can be daunting, we’ll ensure you have all the information you need to make a sound decision and help you understand all your options.
+It’s important for you to do your own research as, the more you prepare yourself, the more desirable you’ll be in the eyes of the lender.

 GLM will help you to obtain and maintain good